 “Brother, why does it matter so much what a body is made of?
 The proteins your body synthesises are not alive as well and aren’t any different from the ones you make in the lab.
 It’s the immortal core - the soul maybe - that matters.”

 “Exactly, my dear Natalika!
 I heard that from you so many times that I decided to listen for once,” said Brook sweeping the stones from the table.
 “That’s why I sent my man after the “soul” of the Stone Guardian.
 According to the legends, it’s in his eyes.”

 Brook walked away, his heels clicking loudly against the lacquered floor, each click echoing many times from the corridor walls.
 The silence that came after was uncanny, heavy with guilt and fear.
 Natalika huddled herself up in an armchair in front of the fireplace.
 She felt so cold no fire could warm her up.

 “This wonderful creature’s death is my fault,” she thought again and again.
 “Brook used to twist my words before, but never like this… I must do something.
 Make things right somehow!”

-In the darkness of night the little window of Brook’s lab shone red on top of the tower like an evil eye.
-The locals, simple minded and gullible as they were, thought the current tower owner to be a sorcerer of an alchemist.
+In the darkness of the night, the little window of Brook’s lab shone red on top of the tower like an evil eye.
+The locals, simple-minded and gullible as they were, thought the current tower owner to be a sorcerer of an alchemist.
 Who he really was only Natalika alone knew.
 Brook was both a wonderful, loving brother and a mad scientist, a kind guy when with his family and a cynical madman when alone in his lab.
 Secrets, he thought, had no right to exist.

 Neon lamps - Brook’s invention - were placed upon the walls where torches used to be.
 Their soft ethereal light flooded the corridors at night leaving only the deepest niches untouched, where ancient gargoyle statues stood collecting dust for centuries.